I have always been an advocate for more stockbrokers in the country especially to serve in the rural areas.

 But, as narrated in real lean times, there is a serious shortage of investors, not brokers.

 This is because most Kenyan shareholders are buy and hold investors not active traders or speculators.
-This seen where companies with huge numbers of shareholders have relatively small numbers of CDS accounts (many of which are ghost companies created to increase IPO allocations).
+This is seen where companies with huge numbers of shareholders have relatively small numbers of CDS accounts (many of which are ghost companies created to increase IPO allocations).

 So who should bridge the gap – productively and profitably?
-Stock agents, and stockbrokers through partnerships (such as CFC through Postal Corporation), Suntra (through Postbank) and Ngenye Kariuki (through K-Rep bank) to handle the everyday action, but not by stockbrokers opening up nationwide branches.
+Stock agents, and stockbrokers through partnerships (such as CFC through Postal Corporation), Suntra (through Postbank) and Ngenye Kariuki (through K-Rep bank) to handle the everyday activities, but not by stockbrokers opening up nationwide branches.

 Other Thursday briefs’

-– Speaking of Safaricom, there was a story in the Wall Street Journal focusing on if it the $500 million IPO will be accessible to foreign investors.
+- Speaking of Safaricom, there was a story in the Wall Street Journal focusing on if the $500 million IPO will be accessible to foreign investors.
 A co-listing in London is possible using GDR’s

 - Best wishes to NSE Chairman Jimnah Mbaru who will be contesting the Starehe parliamentary seat and stockbroker Ngenye Kariuki in Kiharu.